doctavious/snippext/README.md

 #### Custom Templates

-Snippext templates are defined as [handlebar](https://handlebarsjs.com/) templates which you can change to your liking.
-Snippext provides the following as input data which can be used within your template.
+Snippext uses [handlebar](https://handlebarsjs.com/) templates to produce the generated snippets.
+Default templates are provided.
+To customize a snippet's content you can provide your own templates.

 - snippet
 - source_path